 Descrição do produto

-Educators can make Newton’s Laws of motion come alive with an app that was named one of Fast Company’s Top 10 mobile apps of 2014!
+Educators can inspire learners to explore and use mathematical concepts involving fractions as they make hilarious and complex photo mashups.
 Sign up for a free account to access lesson plans, inspirations, and join a community of educators making inspiring learning experiences with Noticing Tools.

-Playground Physics is one of five Noticing Tools (TM) from the New York Hall of Science.
-The full suite includes Choreo Graph, Fraction Mash, Size Wise, and Volumize.
+Fraction Mash is one of five Noticing Tools (TM) from the New York Hall of Science.
+The full suite includes Choreo Graph, Playground Physics, Size Wise, and Volumize.

 Noticing Tools were developed in collaboration with Local Projects, an award-winning media design firm based in New York. http://localprojects.net/